Cognician/jarvis-core/README.md

 [![Build Status](https://travis-ci.org/RallySoftware/jarvis-core.png)](https://travis-ci.org/RallySoftware/jarvis-core)

+# FORK NOTE

+This is a fork in which we have removed Java and Groovy plugin support.

 # jarvis-core

 Jarvis core is the runtime library used when creating a Jarvis instance.
 It contains all the necessary components to scan for plugins and initialize threads for interacting with flows.
 For more information on running an instance of